The Michigan Ross Interview – What to Expect + Sample Questions

 “Ross students and alumni are a highly engaged, impressive network of people.”
 Ross Admissions

-Every year, Michigan Ross searches the globe for outstanding professionals for its annual class of 380 students.
-With a strong emphasis on diversity and leadership, there is no “typical” Ross student, yet the average admitted student for the Class of 2025 had a 719 GMAT score and an average of 5.8 years of work experience
+Every year, Michigan Ross searches the globe for outstanding professionals for its annual class of around 380 students.
+With a strong emphasis on diversity and leadership, there is no “typical” Ross student, yet the average admitted student has 6 years of work experience and generally high test scores.
+Find the full class profile, including GMAT and demographic stats, here

 Beyond the impressive statistics, though, Ross offers its students the chance to prepare themselves to lead by giving them multiple opportunities for hands-on learning.

-Check out this video on the Ross student experience:
+Check out this podcast to learn more about the Ross experience:

 How can you prepare for your Michigan Ross interview?